 First Time Disney Visit

-We agree with a lot of fellow Disney fans when we say visiting Epcot BEFORE visiting the Magic Kingdom may be good idea for a first-time visitor.
-It’s a much subtler introduction to Imagineering than the big brother park.
+We agree with many fellow Disney fans that visiting EPCOT before visiting the Magic Kingdom may be a good idea for a first-time visitor.
+It’s a subtler introduction to Imagineering than the “big brother” park (a.k.a.
+Magic Kingdom).

-Not that Epcot isn’t “Disney-fied”.
+It’s not that EPCOT isn’t “Disney-fied.”
 It still offers rides, characters and princesses, mouse ears, and the like.
 But it also takes guests back to a World’s Fair experience, where thoughts of the future and discovery are at the forefront.

-No FastPass?
-Try waiting in the single rider line.
+No Lightning Lane?
+Try waiting in the single-rider line.
 Without kids, there is no need to worry if your group gets split up.

 We’ll start off with the park’s must-do experiences.
-They include: Spaceship Earth, Soarin’, Test Track, the Living Seas, every square inch of World Showcase, and nightly fireworks show.
-However, the all-encompassing best part of Epcot is the FOOD!
-If you are staying at Disney for multiple days, we highly recommend picking a hotel on the Boardwalk and adding a park hopper to your ticket so you can dine at Epcot every day.
+They include Spaceship Earth, Soarin’, Test Track, Cosmic Rewind, and every square inch of World Showcase.
+However, the all-encompassing best part of EPCOT is the FOOD!
+If you are staying at Disney for multiple days, we highly recommend picking a hotel on the Boardwalk and adding a park hopper to your ticket so you can dine at EPCOT every day.

-Now on with our recommendations for a first time visit to Epcot without kids.
+Now, let’s move on to our recommendations for a first-time visit to EPCOT without kids.

-If you’re a morning person, definitely get to the park at rope drop (when it opens).
+If you’re a morning person, enter the virtual queue for Cosmic Rewind at 7 a.m. and get to the park at rope drop (when it opens).
 You’ll be able to explore and take photos without a lot of other guests in your way.
 You’ll also experience an hour or two of shorter lines for attractions.
-Our favorite plan is to go directly to Future World East and immediately get in the standby line for Test Track.
-After that, we hit Mission Space, then cut across to Future World West and use our first FastPass for Soarin’.
+Our favorite plan is to go directly to the standby line for Test Track.
+After that, we hit Mission Space, then cut across to Soarin’.

-If you’re not a morning person, then use the FastPass system to schedule late morning or afternoon visits to the attractions you want to visit most.
-Trust us, FastPasses free up at least two hours of your day.
-Unfortunately at Epcot, FastPasses are tiered.
-You must choose between Soarin’, Test Track, and Frozen Ever After.
+If you’re not a morning person, you may want to invest in the Lightning Lane system (which must be purchased in advance) to schedule late morning or afternoon visits to the attractions you want to visit most.

-As we alluded to earlier, Epcot’s number one asset is food.
-World Showcase is made up of 11 country pavilions: Mexico, Norway, China, Germany, Italy, America, Japan, Morocco, France, United Kingdom, and Canada.
-The park also is in a constant state of festival activity, so there are extra international food kiosks dotted around the showcase fall, winter, and spring.
+As we alluded to earlier, EPCOT’s number one asset is food.
+World Showcase is comprised of 11 country pavilions: Mexico, Norway, China, Germany, Italy, America, Japan, Morocco, France, the United Kingdom, and Canada.
+The park is constantly in a state of festival activity, so extra international food kiosks are dotted around the World Showcase in fall, winter, and spring.

-There are two ways to tackle how you want to enjoy Epcot’s culinary offerings.
-One is to try whatever dish comes your way, or two, to savor Disney’s spin on a dish you already love.
+There are two ways to tackle how you want to enjoy EPCOT’s culinary offerings.
+One is to try whatever dish comes your way, and two is to savor Disney’s spin on a dish you already love.

 The Japan Pavilion offers it all: great food, great shopping, and great entertainment.

-For sit-down dining, our favorites restaurants include: Nine Dragons (China), Biergarten (Germany), Via Napoli (Italy), Teppan Edo (Japan), Spice Road Table (Morocco), Monsieur Paul (France), and Le Cellier (Canada).
+For sit-down dining, our favorite restaurants include Nine Dragons (China), Biergarten (Germany), Via Napoli (Italy), Teppan Edo (Japan), Spice Road Table (Morocco), Chefs de France (France), and Le Cellier (Canada).

 Don’t forget snacks and adult libations.
-There really are too many to mention, but our favorite snacks and drinks include the margaritas and guacamole in Mexico, the giant pretzels and beer in Germany, the funnel cakes in America, the shaved ice in Japan, and the Grey Goose slushes and pastries in France.
+There really are too many to mention, but our favorite snacks and drinks include empanadas and margaritas in Mexico, giant pretzels and beer in Germany, funnel cakes in America, shaved ice in Japan, and Grey Goose slushes and pastries in France.

 The UK offers a variety of quaint shops.

 Then there are the festivals.
-Epcot seems to have some sort of festival in action most of the year.
-Festival of the Arts takes place in January and February; Flower & Garden Festival takes over in March, April and May; the Food & Wine Festival starts in late August and runs until mid-November; and Festival of the Holidays closes out the year in December.
+EPCOT seems to have some sort of festival in action most of the year.
+The Festival of the Arts takes place in January and February; the Flower & Garden Festival takes over in March, April, and May; the Food & Wine Festival starts in late August and runs until mid-November; and the Festival of the Holidays closes out the year in December.

-For adults, Epcot is an experience that you can’t get many other places on earth.
-What’s special about the park is that it is ever changing and expanding.
-And that’s what makes it a place that is fun to visit again and again.
+For adults, Epcot is an experience you can’t get in many other places on Earth.
+What’s unique about the park is that it is ever-changing and expanding.
+That’s what makes EPCOT a place that is fun to visit again and again.

 Congratulations!
 You just had a magical day.